openebs/mayastor-docs/README.md

 ## Where can I find Mayastor?

 The Mayastor product is associated with multiple repositories under the OpenEBS project.
-The list of repositories are as follows:
+The list of repositories is as follows:
 - [openebs/mayastor](https://github.com/openebs/mayastor) : This repository contains specifications for Mayastor Data Plane components.
 - [openebs/mayastor-control-plane](https://github.com/openebs/mayastor-control-plane) : This repository contains specifications for Mayastor Control Plane components.
 - [openebs/mayastor-api](https://github.com/openebs/mayastor-api) : This repository contains protocol buffer definitions and OpenAPI specifications for Mayastor
+- [openebs/mayastor-extensions](https://github.com/openebs/mayastor-extensions) : This repository contains components and utilities that extend core Mayastor functionality.